SWEN514-02-2235-Team3/SWEN514-Team3/README.md

     default     = ""
   }
   ```
     - From the above, fill in the required variables.
+    - **NOTE:** This will NOT be checked into the repository (added to .gitignore)

 ## Installing Dependencies
 Assuming you have all of the dependencies installed: